codelab-kr/codelab-kr/README.md

 - 👋 Hi, I’m @codelab-kr
+- 👀 I’m a backend developer.
+- The main programming languages are TypeScript and Python.
-- 👀 I’m interested in Microservices & k8s
+- I’m interested in Microservices & k8s

 <!---
 codelab-kr/codelab-kr is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.